CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 about *nix operating systems, the next steps will be a "piece of cake".

 Download [Ubuntu 16.04]: https://www.ubuntu.com/download/desktop/contribute?version=16.04.3&architecture=amd64
 and install it on the laptop/PC.
+Please **note***: do **not** use the Ubuntu Live Version ("Try Ubuntu" in the installer) , please select "Install Ubuntu" and proceed.

 If you already have a machine with Ubuntu 16.04 installed that meets the requirements, check if you have sudo permissions, you will need them in the following steps.

-Before proceeding, please execute this in a terminal in order to get your system up to date
+Before proceeding, please execute this in a terminal in order to get your system up to date.

 <pre>
 sudo apt update && sudo apt upgrade